-It depends on the procedure and setting.
-For purely elective, non-essential surgeries (such as cosmetic and ophthalmology), BC residents can pay out of pocket for surgery within BC.
+It depends on the procedure and surgeon's status.
+For purely elective, non-essential surgeries BC residents can pay out of pocket for surgery within BC.

-But for essential gynecologic surgeries (e.g. hysterectomy, endometriosis excision, fibroid removal, prolapse repair, etc.), the answer is generally no. That is why most British Columbians who seek private gynecologic surgery go out-of-province.
+But for essential gynecologic surgeries (e.g. hysterectomy, endometriosis excision, fibroid removal, prolapse repair, etc.), the answer is generally no. That is why some BC residents who seek private gynecologic surgery choose to go out-of-province.

 Yes and no—you can reach out to any of the private surgeons listed on Surgency without a referral.
 Their intake teams are happy to answer questions, explain what they treat, share pricing ranges, and walk you through next steps.